 The MAO, which is always a party to the appeal, must submit any evidence within 10 calendar days of receiving the notice of hearing.
-If additional evidence is submitted later than 10 calendar days after receiving the notice of hearing, any applicable adjudication time period is extended by the number of calendar days in the period between 10 calendar days after receipt of the notice of hearing and the day the evidence is received.
-The MAO is not required to show good cause for submitting evidence for the first time at the OMHA level.
+44 If additional evidence is submitted later than 10 calendar days after receiving the notice of hearing, any applicable adjudication time period is extended by the number of calendar days in the period between 10 calendar days after receipt of the notice of hearing and the day the evidence is received.
+45 The MAO is not required to show good cause for submitting evidence for the first time at the OMHA level.
+46

-&lt;sup>40 42 C.F.R. § 405.1012(c)(2).
+42 42 C.F.R. § 405.1012(c)(2).

-&lt;sup>41 42 C.F.R. § 405.1018(b).
+43 42 C.F.R. § 405.1018(b).